charlieengler/simple-http/README.md

 # A simple http server/client pair written in C for CS 3516

 ## Compilation:

-  Enter the following command in the root directory:

   `make`

 ## Running the Client:
-  Enter the following command in the root directory:

   `./http_client [-options] server_url port_number`

     [-options]